cthbleachbit/gappp/README.md

 192.168.1.0/24 dev 1
 ```

-To test on testbeds, use something like `sudo ./gappp -w 41:00.0 -- --module l3fwd --route /path/to/simple-routes`
+To test on testbeds, use something like `sudo ./gappp -a 41:00.0 -- --module l3fwd --route /path/to/simple-routes`

 To inject traffic, use a virtual device: `--vdev 'net_pcap0,rx_pcap=input.pcap,tx_pcap=output.pcap'` as part of DPDK EAL parameters.